Niscoro/Niscoro-osuSkins/niscoro-skins.md

 # Niscoro's osu! skins
 **NO SKINS ARE CREATED BY ME**
-*though some skins may by an edit by me*
+*though some skins may by an edit/mix by me*
 <br>
 Skins that may be used by osu! streamer [Niscoro](https://www.twitch.tv/niscoro)
 <br>